Star Trek: Lower Decks season 3: Casting and voice recording

-Second-season guest star Gabrielle Ruiz returns as T'Lyn for the third season, but only for a small role because the season was written before McMahan saw the positive fan reaction to the character in the second season.
-He hoped to explore the character further in future seasons.
-Also returning from earlier seasons are Phil LaMarr as Mariner's father, Admiral Alonzo Freeman; Nolan North as transporter chief Lars Lundy; Paul Scheer as chief engineer Andy Billups; Lauren Lapkus as Jennifer Sh'reyan, Mariner's Andorian girlfriend; writer Ben Rodgers as Lieutenant Steve Stevens; Carl Tart as Kayshon; Paul F. Tompkins as Dr. Migleemo; Jessica McKenna as Ensign Barnes as well as the Cerritos computer; Jeffrey Combs as the evil computer AGIMUS; Kether Donohue as the narcissistic exocomp Peanut Hamper; Michelle Wong as Admiral Wong; and Asif Ali as Asif, Mary Holland as Moxy, and Artemis Pebdani as Karavitus, all members of Delta Shift.
-Voicing other California-class captains in the season are the returning Toks Olagundoye as Amina Ramsey of the USS Oakland, Sam Richardson as Vendome of the USS Inglewood, and Al Rodrigo as Durango of the USS Merced, as well as new character Maier (voiced by Baron Vaughn) of the USS Carlsbad.
-Other new characters introduced in the season include Admiral Les Buenamigo who is voiced by Carlos Alazraqui, the father of Star Trek: Prodigy star Rylee Alazraqui; and Georgia King's Petra Aberdeen, an archaeologist similar to the Next Generation character Vash who McMahan intended to be an "appealing alternative to Starfleet for Mariner... a cool, female, space Indiana Jones".
+Returning from earlier seasons are Phil LaMarr as Mariner's father, Admiral Alonzo Freeman; Nolan North as transporter chief Lars Lundy; Paul Scheer as chief engineer Andy Billups; Lauren Lapkus as Jennifer Sh'reyan, Mariner's Andorian girlfriend; writer Ben Rodgers as Lieutenant Steve Stevens; Carl Tart as Kayshon; Paul F. Tompkins as Dr. Migleemo; Jessica McKenna as Ensign Barnes as well as the Cerritos computer; Jeffrey Combs as the evil computer AGIMUS; Kether Donohue as the narcissistic exocomp Peanut Hamper; Michelle Wong as Admiral Wong; and Asif Ali, Mary Holland, and Artemis Pebdani as Delta Shift members Asif, Moxy, and Karavitus.
+Voicing other California-class captains in the season are the returning Sam Richardson as Vendome of the USS Inglewood and Al Rodrigo as Durango of the USS Merced, as well as new character Maier of the USS Carlsbad who is voiced by Baron Vaughn.
+Also introduced in the season is Admiral Les Buenamigo who is voiced by Carlos Alazraqui, the father of Star Trek: Prodigy star Rylee Alazraqui; and Georgia King's Petra Aberdeen, an archaeologist similar to the Next Generation character Vash who McMahan called "a cool, female, space Indiana Jones" and an appealing alternative to Starfleet for Mariner.
+Additionally, Gabrielle Ruiz briefly reprises her role as T'Lyn from the second season.
+When the third season was written, McMahan had not seen the positive fan reaction to the character and said he would have given her a bigger role in the season if he had.
+T'Lyn has a bigger role in future seasons.

-Newsome began recording voice overs for the season in early June 2021.
-She was able to work in a recording studio for the season, which was not possible on the previous season due to the COVID-19 pandemic.
-However, she was still unable to record with Quaid, as she did on the first season, due to his commitments filming the series The Boys.
-Frakes had recorded lines for the season with Quaid by late December.
-Newsome said she had finished recording for the season by March 2022, and Cordero said in June that recording was mostly complete.
-Newsome was doing additional dialogue recording (ADR) for the season later that month.